 The project is generously funded by UACES (Small Event Grants) and UEA's HEIF Impact Fund.

 Meet the team running the project.

 The project builds on Nikos's previous research on the interrelationship between EU law, comparative constitutional law and conflict resolution theory.
 Here are four papers that provide for the theoretical background of the current project.

 Find short biographical notes of the speakers.

-Following the conclusion of the conference, three policy briefs, one for each region will be published.
+Following the conclusion of the conference, two policy papers have been published.
 You will find them here.